midhunkalarikkal/FullDomain/Notes/js.md

 ## `Promises` ##
 ====================
-A Promise is an object representing the eventual completion or failure of an asynchronous operation and its resulting value.
-It allows you to write more readable and manageable asynchronous code compared to traditional callback-based approaches.
+- A Promise is an object representing the eventual completion or failure of an asynchronous operation and its resulting value.
+- It allows you to write more readable and manageable asynchronous code compared to traditional callback-based approaches.

+`parameters`
+resolve: a function you call when the async task succeeds
+reject: a function you call when the async task fails

+`states`
 Pending: The initial state; the promise is neither fulfilled nor rejected.
 Resolved: The operation completed successfully, and the promise has a resulting value.
 Rejected: The operation failed, and the promise has a reason for the failure.

+It returns a Promise object. we can use :
+.then() — to handle success
+.catch() — to handle error
+.finally() — to run after either success or failure

+Or use async await with try catch blocks

 `Creating a promise`
 ---------------------